luraess/parallel-gpu-workshop-JuliaCon21/README.md

 Many-core processors as GPUs are throughput-oriented systems that use their massive parallelism to hide latency.
 On the scientific application side, most algorithms require only a few operations or flops compared to the amount of numbers or bytes accessed from main memory, and thus are significantly memory bound; the Flop/s metric is no longer the most adequate for reporting performance.
 This status motivated the development of a memory throughput-based performance evaluation metric, `T_eff`, to evaluate the performance of iterative stencil-based solvers \[[1][JuliaCon20a]\].

-The effective memory access, `A_eff` [GB], is the the sum of twice the memory footprint of the unknown fields, `D_u`, (fields that depend on their own history and that need to be updated every iteration) and the known fields, `D_k`, that do not change in time.
+The effective memory access, `A_eff` [GB], is the the sum of twice the memory footprint of the unknown fields, `D_u`, (fields that depend on their own history and that need to be updated every iteration) and the known fields, `D_k`, (fields that do not change every iteration).
 The effective memory access divided by the execution time per iteration, `t_it` [sec], defines the effective memory throughput, `T_eff` [GB/s].

 ```md
 A_eff = 2 D_u + D_k
 T_eff = A_eff/t_it
 ```

-The upper bound of `T_eff` is `T_peak`.
-Defining the `T_eff` metric, we assume that 1) we evaluate an iterative stencil-based solver, 2) the problem size is much larger than the cache sizes and 3) we do not rely on time blocking (reasonable assumption for real-world applications).
+The theoretical upper bound of `T_eff` is `T_peak`, the hardware's peak memory throughput.
+Defining the `T_eff` metric, we assume that 1) we evaluate an iterative stencil-based solver, 2) the problem size is much larger than the cache sizes and 3) we do not use time blocking (reasonable assumption for real-world applications).
 An important concept is not to include fields within the effective memory access that do not depend on their own history (e.g. fluxes); such fields can be re-computed on the fly or stored on-chip.

 Fore more details, check out the [performance related section](https://github.com/omlins/ParallelStencil.jl#performance-metric) from [ParallelStencil.jl].